Beyond Averages: Discovering Who Benefits from Religion?

 library(causalworkshop)

-# Copy all workshop scripts to your working directory
+# copy workshop scripts to a working directory

 get_workshop_scripts()